The Ultimate KPI Guide

 - Reach agreement with those the targets will affect.

-Now that you have designed your individual KPIs you need some way of presenting them for review and decision-making.
-The normal way of presenting KPIs is using a dashboard (quick summary overview of the situation) or through reports (normally a more in-depth view of a situation).
+Now that you have developed your individual indicators, you need some way of presenting them for review and decision-making.
+The normal way of presenting indicators is by using a dashboard (a quick summary overview of the situation) or through reports (normally a more in-depth view of a situation).

-- Decide how and when you will review your KPIs
+- Decide how and when you will review your measures

-- Decide how you will present and review your KPIs
+- Decide how you will present and review your measures

-- Understand the simple rules of clear report and dashboard design
+- Understand the simple rules of clear report and KPI dashboard design

-- Its also recommended that you learn some tips and tricks for designing and customising Excel reports and dashboards if you are using Excel
+- It's also recommended that you learn some tips and tricks for constructing and customising reports and dashboards if you are using Excel

-Designing clear easy-to-read dashboards and reports should not be guesswork.
-There are clear principles of visual design, which will make dashboards quick and intuitive to understand if you follow them, or cluttered and confusing you break them.
+Building clear, easy-to-read dashboards and reports should not be guesswork.
+There are clear principles of visual design which will make dashboards quick and intuitive to understand if you follow them, or cluttered and confusing if you break them.
 These rules are based on careful academic research by the likes of Edward Tufte, Stephen Few and many others.

 Step 6: Go live

-All your hard work so far will be for nothing, if you don't roll out your new KPIs, reports and dashboards.
+All your hard work so far will be for nothing if you don't roll out your new indicators, reports and dashboards.
 Roll-out doesn't just include developing a plan, we also need to think about the practicalities and problems we are likely to face.
 It's crucial to...

 - Start collecting data